daattali/beautiful-jekyll/_drafts/how-to-create-an-nfs-persistent-volume-pv-on-synolgy-nas-in-kubernetes.md

 I allowed the whole subnet here because I access this share from multiple locations and it's just easier (already contradicting myself aren't I?).
 However, it is best to only allow the IPs that will access it if possible.

 ![](/img/synopv1.png)

+### persistentVolume manifest

+Now that the share exist, let's create the manifest for the persistentVolume.
+I always get confused with the capacity field.
+From what I understand it has no impact and is an organisational thing.
+The NAS itself is 1TB so I set the pv to 800Gi using the wet finger technique, if you have recommendations regarding this I'm all ears, please add it in the comments.

+Note that accessModes doesn't need to be ReadWriteMany since I only have one node but who knows if I decide to add one at some point, at least I won't have to figure out what's not working then.

+    apiVersion: v1
+    kind: PersistentVolume
+    metadata:
+      name: nas-video-pv
+      labels:
+        type: nas-video
+    spec:
+      storageClassName: ""
+      capacity:
+        storage: 800Gi
+      accessModes:
+        - ReadWriteMany
+      nfs:
+        server: 192.168.1.230
+        path: "/volume1/video"